Miscalculated Overtime Lawsuits

 - Federal law prohibits employers from firing, demoting or otherwise retaliating against employees who report overtime violations or otherwise exercise their legal rights.

-They claim their employers are leaving out additional forms of compensation, such as bonuses, when calculating their regular rates of pay – which are used to determine the “time-and-a-half” or overtime pay rate – in violation of federal law.
-The workers are suing so that they can recover the wages they lost as a result of the miscalculation and to help ensure they get paid properly when working overtime in the future.
+They believe some employers may be leaving out additional forms of compensation, such as bonuses, when calculating workers’ regular rates of pay – which are used to determine the “time-and-a-half” or overtime pay rate – in violation of federal law.
+Lawsuits may be able to help workers recover wages they may have lost as a result of the miscalculation and help ensure that they get paid properly when working overtime in the future.

 What Should Be Included in Overtime Pay Calculations?